kevhlee/chip8/README.md

 ## Description

-CHIP-8 is an interpreted programming language designed in the late 1970s for writing games.
-It was designed to run on 8-bit systems such as the [COSMAC VIP](https://en.wikipedia.org/wiki/COSMAC_VIP).
-The CHIP-8 interpreter and programs are meant to run on a virtual machine, which consists of the following components:
+CHIP8 is an interpreted programming language designed in the 1970s for writing games.
+The CHIP-8 programs are run on a virtual machine, which consists of the following components:

 - 4 kilobytes of memory
 - 16 8-bit general-purpose registers